Packrafting First Canyon on Sixmile Creek |

 But What is Alaska anyway?

-The word "Alaska" for most conjures images of muscled brown bears wrangling salmon from alpine streams a glacier-capped summits lanced skyward in the background, or ethereal aurora borealis dancing over pale snow blankets and frozen lakes.
+The word "Alaska" for most conjures images of muscled brown bears wrangling salmon from alpine streams with glacier-capped summits lancing skyward in the background, or ethereal aurora borealis dancing over pale snow blankets and frozen lakes.
 There is a global sense that Alaska has become the western hemisphere's superlative for nature at its most raw and rugged.
 In short, what makes Alaska Alaska, are mountains, wildlife, and the wilderness.

 A Kafka Moment